-Here are our choices for the best Virtual Private Networks of 2017 (updated April 24th):
+Here are our choices for the best Networks of 2018 (updated March 19th):

 Considered the most reliable market leader, ExpressVPN offers a user-friendly interface with a very helpful customer service team and an impressive network, boasting high speeds with a variety of server locations.

-ExpressVPN’s enhanced encryption enables users worldwide enjoy content and privacy with record breaking speeds and location options.
+Express’s enhanced encryption enables customers worldwide enjoy content and privacy with record-breaking speeds and location options.

 The software is compatible with most operating systems and mobile devices, which offers flexibility and security for all of your day-to-day needs.
 Overall this is a great choice for casual web-browsing and surfing.